crossrw/fbd-runtime/README.md

 // schema description
 #define DESCR_MEM const
 ```
 Inclusion of a definition `SPEED_OPT` reduces the calculation time is approximately 6 times (for medium and large schemes), the memory requirement increases by about 3 times.
+When you enable `SPEED_OPT`, at initialization time performed preliminary calculations pointers, that reduce runtime.

 Disabling definition `USE_HMI` allow slightly reduce the size of the library code.
 This can be useful if your PLC is not equipped with an LCD indicator.
 Be careful: if you disable, setpoints can return uncertain data !
 Example:
 ```